Saturday, March 5, 2016

 ARE YOU A ‘DINGER?

 The Humdinger and the Half-Dinger are 7.1 and 3.5 mile-ish trail races that have been designed to test your early season stamina while shaking off the cabin fever.
-New for 2015 – the Double Dinger!
-For those looking for the most serious ‘Dinger challenge yet, the Double-Dinger offers the distance of a half marathon but run over some truly challenging early March trails.
+Returning in 2016 – the Double-Dinger!
+For those looking for the most serious ‘Dinger challenge yet, the Double-Dinger offers roughly the distance of a half marathon but run over some truly challenging early March trails.